A-Z of life insurance: 50 terms explained and simplified

 Also known as decreasing life insurance, mortgage protection insurance is a type of life insurance that is designed to support your loved ones financially, allowing them to pay off the rest of a mortgage and remain living in the family home when you pass away.

 A type of life insurance policy exclusively for people over the age of 50, which guarantees a lump sum benefit for your loved ones when you pass away, provided you keep paying the premiums.
 Usually, these policies have fixed premiums.

 29. Payment protection insurance

-Also known as PPI, is a type of insurance policy that provides short-term cover for loans and other financial repayments under circumstances, like the holder of the policy not being able to work due to redundancy, illness, or injury.
+Also known as PPI, is a type of insurance policy that provides short-term cover for loans and other financial repayments under certain specified circumstances, like the holder of the policy not being able to work due to redundancy, illness, or injury.